GWC-DCMB/GWC-DCMB/CONTRIBUTING.md

 ## Inclusive & Accesibile Lessons

 The Software Carpentry Instructor Training course is an excellent resource overall.
-The section and [Motivation and Demotivation](https://carpentries.github.io/instructor-training/08-motivation/index.html) is especially important for us to make sure our lessons our inclusive and accessible to all learners.
+The section on [Motivation and Demotivation](https://carpentries.github.io/instructor-training/08-motivation/index.html) is especially important for us to make sure our lessons our inclusive and accessible to all learners.
 Take a look through their guidelines, and find our additions and specific guidelines below.

 ### Inclusive Language